JaySLee/ZoomAttendanceTool/README.md

 `<time>,<class name>,<other info>`
 where `<other info>` can include the Zoom name(s), unmatchable names, and possible names.
 For example:

-1. `122,Mike Wagner,(Zoom name:Wag)` -- means Mike Wagner in the Class list attended for 122 minutes.
+1. `122,Mike Wagner,(Zoom name:Wag)` &mdash; means Mike Wagner in the Class list attended for 122 minutes.
 The Zoom name used was `Wag` and that name did not match any other names in the Class list.
 2. `120,Charles,(POSSIBLE class names: Charles Rhoades, Charles Brown)` &mdash; means you had a Zoom attendee named `Charles` but two people in the Class list have that 1st name.
 Thus, you will need resolve which Charles this was.
 Also, the absence part will show `ABSENT?
 Charles Rhoades` and `ABSENT?
 Charles Brown`.
 3. `90,Kate Sacker,(Zoom name: Kate, K.Sacker)` &mdash; means that Kate Sacker had two separate entries in the Zoom list, possibly because her connection was broken and she re-entered the meeting with a different name.
 Also, she attended only 90 minutes (of my two-hour course) and so I might want to check the Zoom file to see if she was late or left early.
 Also, there is no one else in the class named 'Kate' or 'Sacker'.
 4. `135,Taylor Mason,(UNKNOWN: Cannot find in Class_list.csv)` &mdash; means you had an attendee whose name does not appear or cannot be matched to anyone in the Class list.
 This might be the instructor's name or a student's nickname that's not recorded in the Class list.